Photography by:

 Amid the COVID-19 pandemic, detecting the spread of infection was difficult due to costly and selective testing, asymptomatic cases, and delayed data.
 Wastewater surveillance (monitoring) has gained popularity as an affordable way to monitor whole populations near real-time without needing to collect clinical data from individuals.
 Wastewater epidemiology (study of health and disease) is a valuable tool for disease trend analysis, early warning, and to study pathogen diversity.

 This project aims to understand the relationship between the laboratory results from wastewater monitoring in different communities in Gauteng.
-The GCRO is currently collaborating with the National Institute for Communicable Diseases, the South African Centre for Epidemiological Modelling and Analysis and the London School of Hygiene and Tropical Medicine on the use of wastewater data to measure for infectious diseases.
+The GCRO is currently collaborating with the National Institute for Communicable Diseases, the South African Centre for Epidemiological Modelling and Analysis and the London School of Hygiene and Tropical Medicine on the use of wastewater data to measure infectious diseases.
 Wastewater can be used as a method to monitor trends in diseases, early warning systems, and study genetic diversity in pathogens.
-The aim of this project is to correlate socio-economic data, spatial form of the city to burden of disease to better inform public policy.
+The aim of this project is to correlate socio-economic data, the spatial form of the city the burden of disease to better inform public policy.

 Outputs